-Although recent enforcement of federal and state drug laws have led to crackdown of domestic production in hidden laboratories, NM methamphetamine addiction still remains one of the most common drug problems in New Mexico.
+Although recent enforcement of federal and state drug laws have led to crackdown of domestic production in hidden laboratories, methamphetamine addiction still remains one of the most common drug problems in New Mexico.
 Smuggling by Mexican criminal groups continues to grow, and is picking up right where domestic production left off.
 Most of the methamphetamine seized in New Mexico is destined for other states such as Illinois, California, and New York.
 Where Arizona, Utah, New Mexico, and Colorado meet, commonly referred the Four Corners Region is a hotbed of methamphetamine trafficking and distribution.
 Also, thanks to the recent television series Breaking Bad, there has been a troublesome increase in methamphetamine-related tourism statewide, and even new methamphetamine blends marketed to capitalize on the show's success.

-Unlike many other states, New Mexico’s club scene and rave culture is often played out behind closed doors, where NM club drug addiction can go undetected.
-Club drugs consist of MDMA (ecstasy), GHB, PCP, Ketamine and LSD.
+Unlike many other states, New Mexico’s club scene and rave culture is often played out behind closed doors, where club drug addiction can go undetected.
+Club drugs consist of MDMA (molly), GHB, PCP, Ketamine and LSD.
 They are all easily accessible in New Mexico, and popular in the state’s colleges and clandestine rave parties.
-NM club drug addiction is effecting an increasing younger bloc of victims.
-Distribution is controlled mainly by various independent Caucasian dealers with expendable income, who get the drugs from Mexican suppliers.
+Club drug addiction is affecting an increasing younger bloc of victims.
+Distribution is controlled mainly by various independent dealers with expendable income, who get the drugs from Mexican suppliers.